 Learn more about the online Adaptation Workbook

 Download the Quick Guide version of the Adaptation Workbook (external link)

 Find case studies describing real-world projects that have integrated climate change into their project-level plans at the NIACS Climate Change Response Framework.Adaptation Demonstration Projects for Ecosystems and Forests (external link) Adaptation Demonstration Projects for Agriculture

 Training and Consultation Opportunities

 The Adaptation Workbook can be used online, in print form, or in a workshop setting.
 The Northern Forests Climate Hub works with partners to host Adaptation Planning and Practices trainings for ecosystem planning throughout the year.
 In-person, hands-on trainings to help natural resources managers incorporate climate change considerations into their own real-world forest management projects.
-After the training, staff from the Northern Forests Climate Hub and the Northern Institute of Applied Climate Science support managers in developing their projects and sharing their story as an adaptation demonstration.Look for upcoming trainings in the calendar Find trainings offered by the Northern Institute of Applied Climate Science
+After the training, staff from the Northern Forests Climate Hub and the Northern Institute of Applied Climate Science offer additional support to land managers as needed.Look for upcoming trainings in the calendar Find trainings offered by the Northern Institute of Applied Climate Science (external link)

 Consider learning more on how forests are vulnerable to climate change.
 Find a short list of highlights, and links to comprehensive regional vulnerability reports written for ecoregions in the Midwest and Northeast regions.Learn more about climate impacts